spring-io/start.spring.io/.github/ISSUE_TEMPLATE/new-entry-proposal.md

 things like GitHub stars, multiple contributors, ongoing maintenance, Stack Overflow questions, etc.

+## Ongoing maintenance
+To ensure that the Spring Boot community has a good experience with your starter, it should be kept up-to-date with the latest Spring Boot releases and maintenenace releases should be shipped as needed.
+When a new release is made, a pull request should be made to this project to ensure that the Spring Boot community are using the latest version

 ## Licence
 Please provide details of your project's licence.
 If you starter pulls in any dependencies with a different license to the  starter's own licence, please provide